 * The image of the tracks of a mountain lion are thanks to the National Park Service.
 The cover image is one of my digital photographs with special effects applied using Photoshop.
 The original photo was of a lion's skull, taken at the Knoxville Zoo in Knoxville, Tennessee.

-Order your copy for Kindle or in Print, and enjoy reading a thriller!
+Click on the image for a larger view of the book cover.
+Click on a button to order your copy for Kindle, Nook, or in Paperback, and enjoy reading a thriller!
 If you have read the story, let me know if you enjoyed the book.
 It is easy to do; just click on this link to fill out a review.
 Thanks!

 Another thriller by Steve Croy is Night of the Beast.
 Read it on your Kindle, or order a copy in print.